michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 ## Servers?
 We Don't Need No Stinking Servers

+> I'm going to assume you already have a Gridsome site.
+If you want to stand something up quickly, I used the [Gridsome CLI](https://gridsome.org/docs/gridsome-cli/) to generate the basic framework I needed.

 <img alt="Scene from the film The Treasure of the Sierra Madre with the words 'Servers!?
 We don't need no stinking servers!'" src="https://res.cloudinary.com/dk3rdh3yo/image/upload/c_scale,w_auto/v1591934417/servers_obmhkl.png" class="right"/>

 There's an old saying "To a man with a hammer, everything looks like a nail."
 Lately, no matter the problem I face, serverless functions seem like the answer.
 So why stop now?
 Let's make a serverless function that we trigger via an HTTP Post request.
 We'll send it information about the comment and let it create a file in my repo with the details.

-## What is Your Function?

-> I'm going to assume you already have a Gridsome site.
-If you want to stand something up quickly, I used the [Gridsome CLI](https://gridsome.org/docs/gridsome-cli/) to generate the basic framework I needed.

 We'll need a few more npm packages before we can write our function.
 These will be used to communicate with the GitHub Rest API, manipulate querystring information and convert objects to YAML.